miklevin/MikeLev.in/_posts/2024-09-24-fasthtml-cursor-ai-nix.md

 nbdev
 ```

+## NixOS Enables FastHTML with Virtual Environment Support Now

 So this becomes a sort of culmination of a number of prior articles here.
 This gives me nothing less than **FastHTML editable in Cursor AI under NixOS** with the `.venv` Python virtual environment of a Nix flake actually recognized and used by Cursor so that when you run the code from Cursor, the Terminal actually activates the venv!

+## Using Cursor for Simple Git Project Development

 I do absolutely nothing special in Cursor except for adding the **pipulate** git repo as a folder (I believe a Workspace in VSCode/Cursor terminology), and I can load the FastHTML hello world program into a tab: